-We consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated February 24, 2012, relating to the consolidated and combined financial statements of KKR & Co.
-L.P. and subsidiaries ("KKR"), and the effectiveness of KKR's internal control over financial reporting, appearing in the Annual Report on Form 10-K of KKR for the year ended December 31, 2011, and to the reference to us under the heading "Experts" in the Prospectus, which is part of this Registration Statement.
+We consent to the incorporation by reference in this Post-Effective Amendment No. 2 on Form S-3 to Registration Statement No. 333-169433 on Form S-1 of our report dated March 7, 2011, relating to the consolidated and combined financial statements of KKR & Co.
+L.P. (which report on the consolidated and combined financial statements expresses an unqualified opinion and includes an explanatory paragraph relating to investments without a readily determinable fair market value) appearing in the Annual Report on Form 10-K of KKR & Co.
+L.P. for the year ended December 31, 2010.

+We also consent to the reference to us under the heading "Experts" in the prospectus, which is part of such Registration Statement.

-/s/ DELOITTE & TOUCHE LLP
+/s/ Deloitte & Touche LLP

-New York, New York March 27, 2012 QuickLinks
+New York, New York August 17, 2011